RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 You can see that Linux workloads are definitely less expensive than the Windows counterparts.
 The difference is more remarkable than in the other tiers.
 If there is a need to accommodate a substantial volume of requests and there is a willingness to commit for a duration of one or three years, opting for a Linux P*v3 app service emerges as a highly evident decision.
 <a id="finalConsiderations"></a>
 # Final considerations

 Although Windows tiers demonstrate superior performance compared to Linux tiers, the latter exhibit a more favorable cost-effectiveness ratio.

-The *cost efficiency* index we present below represents the relationship between the maximum number of requests per second (ensuring a response time within the 95th percentile of less than 100 ms) and the monthly cost.
+The *cost efficiency* index we present below represents the relationship between the maximum number of requests per second (ensuring a response time within the 95th percentile of less than 100 ms) and the monthly cost (not considering **reservations**, or long-term commitment discounts).
 A higher cost efficiency implies greater value for the investment.

 For example, if there is a requirement for 1000 requests per second, it is more advantageous to opt for 4  P1v3 Linux tiers, each capable of serving 250 requests per second and resulting in a monthly cost of 472 euros (118 euros per tier x 4), instead of selecting a single P3v3 tier, which can handle up to 1250 requests per second but incurs a monthly cost of 894 euros.